 Now, originally in the first generation, all Eevee evolutions were meant to be random and there was an equal chance of ending up with a Vaporeon, Flareon, or Jolteon.
 However, as and when more Eeveelutions were introduced, special tricks were discovered to get the desired evolution.
-It wouldn’t be fair to let a randomizing algorithm determine the fate of your beloved Eevee.
-Therefore, in this section, we are going to discuss some of the ways in which you can control the evolution of Eevee.
+After all, it wouldn’t be fair to let a randomizing algorithm determine the fate of your beloved Eevee.
+Therefore, we are going to discuss some ways in which you can control the evolution of Eevee.

 One of the coolest Easter eggs in Pokémon Go is that you can determine what your Eevee will evolve into simply by setting a specific nickname.
-This trick is known as the Nickname trick and Niantic wants you to find out about this.
+This trick is known as the Nickname trick.
 Every Eeveelution has a special nickname associated with it.
-If you change your Eevee’s nickname to this particular name then you will definitely get the corresponding Eeveelution after evolving.
+If you change your Eevee’s nickname to this particular name then you will get the corresponding Eeveelution after evolving as listed below:

 - Vaporeon – Rainer